SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

   handled correctly (without error), one should set `save_positions=(true,true)`.
 * `idxs`: The components which will be interpolated into the condition.
 Defaults to `nothing` which means `u` will be all components.
-* `initialize`: This is a function (c,t,u,integrator) which can be used to initialize the state of the callback `c`.
+* `initialize`: This is a function (c,u,t,integrator) which can be used to initialize the state of the callback `c`.
 It should modify the argument `c` and the return is ignored.